cartoway/planner-web/README.md

 ## Dev in Docker

-It is recommanded to use postgres:9.6 (change in `docker-compose.yml`).
-The folder `docker/postgres` should be empty to avoid any conflict between postgres versions.

 For dev in docker add `SUPERUSER`.
 ```
 # docker-compose exec --user postgres db psql -c "ALTER USER planner WITH SUPERUSER;"